 HE can be divided into stages according to how severe your symptoms are.
 If you're in an early stage, the right treatment can ease your symptoms.

-Stage 1: Mild.
-You may have trouble sleeping or find it hard to concentrate.
+Grade 1: Mild.
+You may have slurred speech, trouble sleeping or find it hard to concentrate.

-Stage 2: Moderate.
+Grade 2: Moderate.
 You may feel like you don't have much energy.
-Some personality changes start to show up, like acting odd or forgetting things.
-You could notice some physical changes, like slurring your speech or trouble using your hands.
+Some personality changes and confusion may become more obvious, like acting odd or forgetting things.

-Stage 3: Severe.
-You may be angry or confused.
+Grade 3: Severe.
+You may be extremely confused and not be able to speak coherently.
 You could also get extremely sleepy or pass out, though you'll wake up when someone tries to rouse you.

-These stages may sound scary, but remember, HE can be treated if you act promptly.
+These grades may sound scary, but remember, HE can be treated if you act promptly.
 Work with your doctor closely and follow his instructions carefully.